lionkor/q/README.md

 ## RingBufferQueue

-Non-resizable queue based on a ring buffer, really fast but really memory hungry as the size needs to be known and allocated at the star as the size needs to be known and allocated at the start.
+Non-resizable queue based on a ring buffer, really fast but really memory hungry as the size needs to be known and allocated at the start.